Skip to main content

 • The CDE will be collecting information on the answers to the required questions after July 30, 2023 through the UPK Program Report.
 This will allow the CDE to learn about how LEAs are planning and implementing UPK and to identify what additional support may be needed to help LEAs as they move along the implementation process.

 • The questions required for submission to the CDE should be answered based on what the LEA has implemented for 2022–23 and beyond.
 The CDE encourages LEAs to look beyond the first year of implementation and lay the foundation for the full implementation period.
-The CDE also encourages LEAs to look to their Local Control and Accountability Plans (LCAPs) to identify where their LCAPs already include relevant opportunities for alignment, and to consider the results of the UPK planning and implementation efforts as it pertains to future updates to their LCAPs.
+The CDE also encourages LEAs to look at their Local Control and Accountability Plans (LCAPs) to identify where their LCAPs already include relevant opportunities for alignment, and to consider the results of the UPK planning and implementation efforts as it pertains to future updates to their LCAPs.

 • County Offices of Education (COEs)